sbaril/Photoshop-Colorization/README.md

 --

 ### Quick explanation in 4 steps of the installation process:
-1. Download this free software: http://install.anastasiy.com/
+1. Download this free software: http://install.anastasiy.com/ (btw take a lot at the great Anastasiy plug-ins)
 2. Download "**ColorizationPanel-cc17.zxp**", "**ColorizCleanPanel-cc17.zxp**" and "**ColorizStackPanel-cc17.zxp**" from my GitHub
 3. And **drag them** (one by one) on **Anastasiy ExtensionManager** (on Windows run it as administrator)
 4. Restart Photoshop